kcourtois/TheRing/README.md

 <img src="Images/rounds.png" width="50%" height="50%"/>

-Here, 4 movies where listed.
-Movie 1 and 4 where the winners of the first round, and Movie 1 won the second round.
+Here, 4 movies were listed.
+Movie 1 and 4 were the winners of the first round, and Movie 1 won the second round.
 It seems like we know which movie is the best !

 # Basic functionalities

-- [ ] Create an account
+- [x] Create an account
-- [ ] Login
+- [x] Login
+- [x] User profile (with possibility to update data)
 - [ ] Create a tournament
 - [ ] Share them
 - [ ] Vote
-- [ ] Search for other users / tournaments
+- [ ] Comments on tournaments
-- [ ] Look for the most popular tournaments
+- [ ] Support of french language